siwells/opencast/README.md

 Setup the VirtualEnv
 ====================
 Decide where you want to store your virtualenv.
-I use a hidden (dotfile) alongside my project repo, so if moot is stored in the projects/moot then the virtualenv is in projects/.moot
+I use a folder in my project root named $PROJECT.env, so if opencast is stored in projects/opencast then the virtualenv is in projects/opencast/opencast.env/

-You can now create a virtualenv for moot using:
+You can now create a virtualenv for opencast using the following command in /projects/opencast/:

-    $ virtualenv --no-site-packages --distribute .moot && source .moot/bin/activate && pip install -r moot/requirements.txt
+    $ virtualenv --no-site-packages --distribute opencast.env && source opencast.env/bin/activate && pip install -r opencast.env/requirements.txt